Understanding In-Context Learning on Structured Manifolds: Bridging Attention to Kernel Methods: Transformer-Based ICL Generalization Error Bound

+Figure \ref{fig:AttenScore} plots the attention scores (after sorting from the highest to the lowest value) in the last layer of the trained transformer and compares it against the Gaussian kernel (sorted according to the corresponding attention scores), which demonstrates a strong correlation between the two quantities.
+The distribution of the Pearson correlation values are plotted in Figure \ref{fig:hist}, we can see that most correlations are concentrated around $0.8$, showing that the attention score and Gaussian kernel are highly correlated with each other.
+More exemplar plots of attention scores and kernel function scores are provided in Figure \ref{fig:AttenScoreAppendix_nonlinear} in Appendix \ref{app:experiments}.
+The average Pearson correlation coefficients between the two scores and the corresponding $p$-values are also reported in Table \ref{tab:pearsonnonlinear}.
+The results are averaged over $5000$ independent random testing samples.
+More details of the experimental setup are provided in Appendix \ref{app:experiments}.

+To further test how the curve of attention scores look like for real language data, we input five user generated sentences (with length about 20 - 30) into the pretrained GPT2 \citep{radford2019language} and then plot the attention score for one of the heads in the model's last layer after sorting the score of each word from highest to the lowest value.
+The curves in Figure \ref{fig:AttenScoreReal} shows that the attention scores for the real language data do exhibit some kernel shape.

-\subsection{Transformer-Based ICL Generalization Error Bound}
+\section{Transformer-Based ICL Generalization Error Bound}

-The main contribution of this paper is to derive generalization error bounds for transformer-based ICL involving structured data with a geometric prior.
+Based on the connection between transformer and kernel methods, we derive a generalization error bounds for transformer-based ICL involving structured data.
 By imposing a geometric prior, we assume that $\xb$ is sampled on a low-dimensional manifold $\cM$, and $f$ is a function on the manifold $\cM$.
 This assumption leverages low-dimensional geometric structures in data which have been empirically observed in image \citep{roweis2000nonlinear,tenenbaum2000global,Pope2021TheID} and language datasets \citep{KaplanIDScalingLaws,Havrilla24}.